RozeMeg/Shelter-Cats-Time-to-Adoption-Survival-Analysis/README.md

 # Shelter-Cats-Time-to-Adoption-Survival-Analysis

-An analysis of time to adoption for shelter cats using the Austin Animal Shelter dataset

 These are the final project files from my Survival Analysis class.
 In a previous project, I looked at factors influencing adoption for shelter cats using the openly provided Austin Animal Outcomes Dataset.
 I used that same dataset for this project, but this time, I examined the relationship between various factors and time to adoption for these cats.